Condorr001/Assignment3_ARP/README.md

     1, & \text{if } t \geq 20
 \end{cases}
 ```
-where ⌊t⌋ is the time taken by the drone to reach the target starting from the instant when the targets are spawned in the map.
+Where ⌊t⌋ is the time taken by the drone to reach the target starting from the instant when the targets are spawned in the map.

 The primitives used by the map are:
-- Kill(): used to send a signal to the WD to tell that it's alive
-- Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
-- Mkfifo(): used to create a FIFO (named pipe) to send its PID to the WD
 - Open(), Close(): used to open and close the file descriptor associated with the FIFO
 - Select(): used to check the server pipe and read from it when new data are available
 - Fopen(), Fclose(), Flock(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
 Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file